Boundary-Centric Clip-Budgeted Active Learning for Temporal Action Segmentation

-\textbf{Boundary-Aware Action Segmentation.} A central difficulty in TAS is boundary ambiguity: predictions become unreliable in the transition region between consecutive actions, which often manifests as boundary jitter and over-segmentation (fragmentation into short sub-segments) and disproportionately degrades segment-level metrics \cite{wang2020boundary, wang2023dir, chen2022uncertainty, ding2023temporal}.
+\textbf{Boundary-Aware Action Segmentation.} A central challenge in TAS is boundary ambiguity: predictions become unreliable in the transition region between consecutive actions, leading to boundary jitter and over-segmentation that disproportionately degrades segment-level metrics \cite{wang2020boundary, wang2023dir, chen2022uncertainty, ding2023temporal}.
 This concentration of errors around temporal transitions is also a key reason TAS does not reduce cleanly to conventional sample-level AL, since the most informative supervision is not uniformly distributed over frames but is typically localized near boundaries \cite{chen2022uncertainty, ding2023temporal}.
-As a result, many TAS methods explicitly encode the prior that local temporal continuity should only change at true boundaries, and they introduce architectural components and objectives that directly target boundaries (rather than only improving “interior” frames) \cite{farha2019ms, ding2023temporal}.
+Consequently, many methods explicitly model boundaries by enforcing temporal continuity within segments and introducing architectures or losses that target boundary refinement \cite{farha2019ms, ding2023temporal}.